mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 23 Undeposited Funds
+## 23 Undeposited Funds

-This chapter explains how to manage undeposited funds, handling scenarios where payment is received but not immediately deposited into a bank account.
+Manage undeposited funds, handling scenarios where payment is received but not immediately deposited into a bank account.

 1. Set up the `Undeposited Funds` account:
    - Go to `Chart of Accounts`, create a new `Other Current Asset` account, and select `Undeposited Funds` as the detail type.